Becoming A Tattoo Artist - Everything You Need To Know

 So, an apprenticeship is needed, but how do you get one?

 The first thing you need to do is have a way to show your work.
-No one will apprentice you sight unseen.
-Like any visual artist, you’ll need to put together a portfolio.
+Like any visual artist, you’ll need to put together a portfolio before somebody can consider training you up.

 Being a tattoo artist is often less like being a painter and more like being a graphic designer.
 You’ll be helping customers bring their visions and their styles to life.
 That means you’ll be working with a wide range of artistic methods and techniques.